Personal tools

 • Visit the official Ubuntu site to download your install copy of the Ubuntu Desktop operating system.
 The how-to instructions on the site are excellent too.

-• With your freshly baked install CD in the drive, restart your computer, hold down Esc (or F4, F9 or F12 - check the bottom of your splash screen during boot up) to access the boot menu, and pick "boot from CD", hit ENTER
+• With your freshly baked install DVD in the drive, restart your computer, hold down Esc (or F4, F9 or F12 depending on your make of PC - check the bottom of your splash screen during boot up) to access the boot menu, and pick "boot from CD/DVD", hit ENTER.
+If you get stuck there is more detailed help here.

 • Follow the clear and easy steps on the Ubuntu install wizard.
 You get the option to partition your hard-drive to keep your existing Windows installation.